kdoore/1335GitBook/project-3-class-definitions/colorchip.md

 ColorChips are created as part of a ColorScheme object.
 Each ColorChip displays it's chipColor, it also displays it's HSB component values.
 This class can be expanded to include sliders to allow programatic modification of the ColorChip's chipColor.

 The ColorChip class creates objects that are used within ColorScheme objects.

+Height of a colorChip is 36 pixels taller than the input parameter height value, this provides room for the HSB text labels.

 ###ColorChip Class Definition